fbpx

 Identity & Purpose | 0 comments

 When something affects my ability to share my gifts or speak my truth, I pay attention.
 A LOT of attention.
 I check in with my body and ask questions.
 Sometimes the questions aren’t very nice or very helpful.
-Like “why oh why does this keep happening to me”.
+Like “why oh why does this keep happening to me.”
+That’s when I know I need better questions.

 Here’s What To Ask Yourself to Help You Find Your Voice: